LlmDl/SponsorPlugins/TownyCaptureSites.md

 /t capture - Used to capture a CaptureSite.
 If there is no defender, it is taken over without a battle.
              If the CaptureSite is already controlled a CaptureBattle begins.

-/t collectrewards - Used to collect item rewards.
+/t collectitemsrewards - Used to collect item rewards.

+/t collectcommandsrewards - Used to collect command rewards.

 /t defend - Teleports a member of a CaptureSites defending-town to a CaptureSite with an active battle.